-A multidisciplinary team of specialist surgeons, medical oncologists, radiation oncologists, nurses and other allied health professionals providing specialist care in the treatment of urological cancers.
-This team meets fortnightly and specialists present patient cases for discussion of all available treatment options, and clarifying diagnosis and treatment pathways.
+- Multidisciplinary Team approach to treatment plans - Care plans for patients diagnosed with urological cancers are discussed by a multidisciplinary team of specialist surgeons, medical oncologists, radiation oncologists, nurses and other allied health professionals.
+The team meet fortnightly and specialists present patient cases for discussion of all available treatment options, and clarifying diagnosis and treatment pathways.

-This is a multidisciplinary clinic that provides care to patients with urological cancers, such as kidney, bladder, prostate and testicular cancers.
+- Specialist clinic - Patients can attend a multidisciplinary clinic which provides care to patients with urological cancers, such as kidney, bladder, prostate and testicular cancers.
 The team consists of urologists, oncologists, psychologists and consultant nurses.

-We have a specialist Clinical Psychologist who works with individuals who have, or are, attending our services for urological problems.
-The Clinical Psychologist specialises in a number of issues, including coping with a cancer diagnosis, bereavement, anxiety, depression, and dealing with incontinence and sexual difficulties.
-Enquiries: Clinical Psychologist on 02 9767 7734
+- Psychological support - A specialist Clinical Psychologist who works with individuals who have, or are, attending our services for urological problems.
+The Clinical Psychologist specialises in issues like coping with a cancer diagnosis, bereavement, anxiety, depression, and dealing with incontinence and sexual difficulties.
+For enquiries, call the Clinical Psychologist on (02) 9767 7734.

 The Urology Multidisciplinary Team includes:

 Head of Department, Urologist - Associate Professor Lewis Chan